informalsystems/vdd/lightclient/failuredetector.md

 just been verified by the verifier as a parameter. *trustedState* should be "a possibly old" trusted state to increase the likelihood of detecting a fork.

+TODO: Should the text in comments be extracted in a paragraph?

 ```go
 func FailureDetector(hd Header, trustedState TrustedState)  {